mjtamlyn/ayb-notes/4-eventual-consistency-real-world.md

 - Take the union of all siblings in the array
 - For timestamps, either the minimum or the maximum depending on which one it was
 - Update with a time sorted list
+- Set union the keys between some meta data